noise-lab/Coursera-SDN/assignments/learning_switch_acl/README.md

 ## NetASM Assignment

-**NOTE:** Before you start this assignment, make sure you update your repo with `git pull` and then do `vagrant halt` and `vagrant up` followed by `vagrant provision`, this is required to install NetASM with all its dependencies.

 In this exercise, you will learn how to define new data-plane layouts, add custom state elements like tables, and control how each packet is processed in the data plane.
 To do so, you will be learning and using **NetASM**, a new domain-specific language for configuring programmable data planes on a variety of targets.

 NetASM is analogous to an x86 or MIPS-like instructions set.
 However, unlike updating main memory and registers, it defines the layout (i.e., control-flow and states) of the data plane.
 Control-flow defines how the packet is traversed through the data plane, and state refers to the type of memory element (i.e., tables).
 These state elements have a well-defined data structure and type declaration in NetASM, which makes it easy to identify bugs early in the compilation process.